dumbasPL/fumo_loader/README.md

 ## Caveats

 - (Currently) it does not clean any traces of the vulnerable driver
-  - Reboot before loading any "decent" anty-cheat if you don't feel like being insta banned
+  - Reboot before loading any "decent" anti-cheat if you don't feel like being insta banned
 - The target process needs to have a thread that we can schedule APCs on (this is usually not an issue outside of very simple hello world programs that only have one thread)
-- You might get random DEP violations because memory above 0x7FFF'FFFFFFFF is technically not valid user-mode memory (at least as far as windows API's are concerned, your CPU doesn't care and will happily execute it, that's the whole idea behind this loader)
+- You might get random DEP violations because memory above 0x7FFF'FFFFFFFF is technically not valid user-mode memory (at least as far as Windows API's are concerned, your CPU doesn't care and will happily execute it, that's the whole idea behind this loader)
-  - you will have to register an exception handler in your DLL that will catch the exception and return `EXCEPTION_CONTINUE_EXECUTION` whenever it encounters a DEP violation above 0x7FFF'FFFFFFFF
+  - You will have to register an exception handler in your DLL that will catch the exception and return `EXCEPTION_CONTINUE_EXECUTION` whenever it encounters a DEP violation above 0x7FFF'FFFFFFFF

 ## Usage